 [Amy Bass, Morphizm

-I am not, in general, a germ-a-phobic kind of girl.
-I do, yes, carry some hand sanitizer with me in my briefcase, as I quite often find the need to eat my breakfast on the commuter rails of the metropolitan New York area.
+At some point in time, I may have been someone who was conscious about germs, as I was the sort of person who looked in things like liposomal glutathione benefits to see how I could boost my immune system or didn’t want to touch certain things.
+But now, I am not too bad when it comes to this, although it isn’t a crime for people to want to be clean and healthy.
+I do, yes, carry some hand sanitizer with me in my briefcase, as I quite often find the need to eat my breakfast on the commuter rails of the metropolitan New York area – I would really appreciate it if they would just consider putting some Hand Sanitiser Stations around the place, then at least I could eat my breakfast without the fear of germs looming over me.
 And I do, yes, try to sit as far into the “well” section of the pediatrician’s office as I can when bringing my kid in for a check-up.
 But I touch elevator buttons.
 I touch the pen the cashier gives me to sign my credit card receipt.
 I touch doorknobs.
-And – oh yes – I even use the television remote control in hotel rooms.
+And oh yes I even use the television remote control in hotel rooms.

 And apparently, we aren’t the only ones.